zebreus/proc-macro2/README.md

 proc-macro2 by default.

-To opt into the additional APIs available in the most recent nightly compiler, the `procmacro2_semver_exempt` config flag must be passed to rustc.
+To opt into the additional APIs available in the most recent nightly compiler, the `semver-exempt` feature must be enabled.
 We will polyfill those nightly-only APIs back to Rust 1.31.0.
 As these are unstable APIs that track the nightly compiler, minor versions of proc-macro2 may make breaking changes to them at any time.

 ```
-RUSTFLAGS='--cfg procmacro2_semver_exempt' cargo build
+cargo build
 ```

 Note that this must not only be done for your crate, but for any crate that